harshitmorj/Game-Dev-Hackathon-Codega/README.md

 button and to stop we will be clicking Red stop button.
 We will click on “spacebar” or “up arrow” button to make the green block jump.
 Get a score of 15 to win.
-This game is inspired from a game by user @theangryepicbanana of replit.com and re engineered by us.